ksw9/ksw9.github.io/_members/jo'marr.md

 ---

-Jaimeson completed his master's thesis in the lab.
-His research found that incarcerated populations have greater rates of TB treatment success due to increased directly observed treatment (DOT) therapy.
+Jaimeson completed his master's thesis in Epidemiology at Stanford University in the lab.
+His research found that incarcerated populations in Brazil have greater rates of TB treatment success due to increased directly observed treatment (DOT) therapy, but that DOT needs to be widely expanded.